Mazda 6 review - Engines, performance and drive

 Used car tests

-The only omission in the Mazda 6 engine range is a truly sporty engine to make the most of this talented chassis - the closest you'll get is the 2.5-lite four-cylinder introduced with the 2018 update, which has 191bhp, although that's still not enough to overpower the chassis.
+The only omission in the Mazda 6 engine range is a truly sporty engine to make the most of this talented chassis - the closest you'll get is the 2.5-litre four-cylinder introduced with the 2018 update, which has 191bhp, although that's still not enough to overpower the chassis.

 All Mazda 6 models come with Smart City Brake autonomous emergency braking as standard.
 It’s a useful safety aid, although in town, owners are more likely to appreciate the convenient hill hold assist function.

 The two petrol cars serve up similar performance; it’s only if you frequently use high revs that you’ll feel the benefit of the extra power.
-Most drivers won’t, because while the 162bhp version is a smooth and effervescent engine, it’s rather vocal and prominent when revved hard.
+Most drivers won’t, because while the 163bhp version is a smooth and effervescent engine, it’s rather vocal and prominent when revved hard.
 This is the sort of noise you wouldn’t mind in an MX-5, but isn’t really what you expect from this class of car.
 The low-power petrol engine is offered with the six-speed automatic option as well.

 A new addition for 2018 was the 2.5-litre Skyactiv-G 194 petrol.
 This has 191bhp and comes with the six-speed gearbox as standard.
 It's capable of 0-62mph in 8.1 seconds, making it the fastest model in the range.